boredsquirrel/Arkenfox-softening/Addon-recommendations.md

 Be aware that Addons interfering with Network traffic, or Addons that are only Frontends for external services (translators, converters, etc.) will make you more unique or track you in general.

-The Addon "Translate webpages" seems to be an exception, sending only Traffic to Google if you actively choose so.
+The Addon [Translate webpages](https://addons.mozilla.org/en-US/firefox/addon/traduzir-paginas-web/) ([Source Code](https://github.com/FilipePS/Traduzir-paginas-web) seems to be an exception, sending only Traffic to Google if you actively choose so.

 ## [NoScript](https://addons.mozilla.org/en-US/firefox/addon/noscript/)
 The only Addon installed on the Tor-Browser.